From the Dean

 Character is the combination of qualities that distinguishes one individual from another.
 A Jesuit-based business education is distinctive in how we convey the intellectual and moral qualities of honesty, courage and integrity.
 Business decisions must not be solely based in the financial viability of an investment – informed decision-makers provide solutions that are socially just and environmentally sustainable as well.

-Interim Keyes Dean of Business Administration and
+Acting Keyes Dean of the College of Business Administration

 College Mission Statement